ojalaw/Formula_One_Quiz/README.md

 ### General features

 **Spinning Tyre**
-I used an image of a Formula 1 car tyre and used CSS to rotate the car clockwise, mimicing an actual Formula 1 car.
+I used an image of a Formula 1 car tyre and used CSS to rotate the car clockwise, mimicking an actual Formula 1 car.

 ![Image of spinning tyre](README-images/spinning-tyre.png "Optional title")

 **Mute button**
-I inluded a mute button to give user control of audio that has been included on the site.
+I included a mute button to give user control of audio that has been included on the site.

 ![Image of mute button](README-images/mute-button.png "Optional title")